lmoshood/React-Book-App/README.md

 ## App Functionality

-In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
+In this application, the home page displays a list of books in shelves, with which contains 3 categories of books.
 The three shelves are:

 - Currently Reading
 - Want to Read
 - Read

-## How To Search A Book

-For searching books, only some specific words are allowed.
-[Here](SEARCH_TERMS.md) is where you can find an exhaustive list of these words.

-This project was bootstrapped with [`Create React App`](https://github.com/facebookincubator/create-react-app) and integrated with some of the materials provided by the [`react nanodegree starter project`](https://github.com/udacity/reactnd-project-myreads-starter).
+## Important

+The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
+That list of terms are the only terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

+## Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).